The Spy Who Dumped Me

 - Cast: Mila Kunis, Kate McKinnon, Justin Theroux

 Box Office Info:

 |Budget: $40 million||Financed by: Lionsgate|

 The Spy Who Dumped Me was in development at Imagine Entertainment, which packaged this project as a vehicle for Mila Kunis and Kate McKinnon.
 The property then went out for studio bids and Lionsgate outbid the competition for the hot project in March 2017.
 Lionsgate immediately dated the unfilmed movie for July 6, 2018.
 Two months after landing the project, the mini-major brought it to Cannes for pre-sales to international distributors.
-As per Lionsgate’s usual financing model, overseas sales accounted for the majority of the $40 million budget, which reduced their risk on the picture.
+The budget for The Spy Who Dumped Me was $40 million and per Lionsgate’s usual financing model, overseas sales accounted for the majority of the expenses, which reduced their risk on the picture.

 After The Spy Who Dumped Me tested well, Lionsgate moved the film to August 3rd, away from its original date where it was positioned as counter-programming to Ant-Man and the Wasp.
 The Spy Who Dumped Me now bowed against Disney’s Christopher Robin and The Darkest Minds.
 Liongate aided the domestic release with an expensive marketing campaign, spending over $15.19M on TV ads (as per iSpotTV) and millions more on other traditional P&A costs — with a spend north of $30M.
 The Spy Who Dumped Me landed mixed reviews and tracking was pointing to a mid-teens opening.